VDAWorld: World Modelling via VLM-Directed Abstraction and Simulation: Previous Work

 \paragraph{Scene Reconstruction and Simulation} 3D reconstruction from images has achieved considerable success in recent years.
 Models like DUST3R~\citep{dust3r} and its follow-ups~\citep{monst3r,vggt,st4rtrack2025} produce dense geometric reconstructions from images, while methods based on Neural Radiance Fields (NeRFs)~\citep{pixelnerf,dfm} and 3D Gaussians (3DGS)~\citep{splatter,pixelsplat} and their 4D extensions~\citep{4DGS,nrnerf,yang2023deformable3dgs,yunus2024recent} excel at generating photorealistic novel views.
 While most approaches do not inherently decompose the scene into discrete, object-centric components, some methods have made progress with the help of features from vision-language models~\citep{kerr2023lerf,jatavallabhula2023conceptfusion}.
 Additionally, most neural radiance methods are optimized for appearance rather than physics, making them poorly suited for interactive simulation.
-Some work has attempted to model physics, for instance, by combining 3D representations with physics engines~\citep{physdreamer,modalnerf,pienerf,pacnerf,galileo,le2025pixie,chen2025physgen3d,kairanda2025thin,xie2024physgaussian}, but they all only model limited physical phenomena.
-Concurrent work, PhysGen3D~\citep{chen2025physgen3d}, reconstructs object-centric 3D scenes and performs simulation with a fixed material point method.
-In addition, it only takes an image as input and cannot reason about input text.
+Some work has attempted to model physics, for instance, by leveraging fixed physics engines and 3D scene representations~\citep{physdreamer,modalnerf,pienerf,pacnerf,galileo,le2025pixie,chen2025physgen3d,kairanda2025thin,xie2024physgaussian} or 2D scene representations~\citep{physgen}.
+Two works similar to ours, PhysGen3D~\citep{chen2025physgen3d} and PhysGen~\citep{physgen}, reconstruct object-centric 3D and 2D scenes respectively and perform simulation with a fixed physics engine.
+The use of a fixed simulator limits the generalisability of these methods across different types of scenes and dynamics, where different simulators might be more appropriate.
+Additionally, the rigidity of these approaches means they are less robust to failure cases in reconstruction, which often leads to catastrophic failures in simulation.
 In this work, we use tools from scene reconstruction and simulation methods but do not use a fixed pipeline as the VLM is free to select scene representations and simulators best suitable for any input.